FreeClimbAPI/Java-List-Queue-Members-Tutorial/README.md

-# Java - List Queue Memebers Tutorial
+# Java - List Queue Members Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
 View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/list-queue-members#section-java).
 Specifically, the project will:

 - Handle inbound calls
 - Place calls in a queue
-- Provide endpoint to retreive queue memeber information for that queue
+- Provide endpoint to retrieve queue member information for that queue

 ## Setting up your new app within your FreeClimb account